nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 If there are no contacts stored in the system.

-  * 1a1 `BizBook` informs users that they have no contacts stored.
+  * 1a1 System informs user that they have no contacts stored.

     * Use case ends.

-* 1b. `BizBook` detects an error in the entered command.
+* 1b.
+The System detects an error in the entered command.

-    * 1b1 `BizBook` requests for a valid command.
+    * 1b1 System requests for a valid command.

       Use case resumes at step 1.